 Interdisciplinary Ph.D.
 Emphasis in Black Studies

-General Requirements: Students are required to successfully complete five (5) courses, designed to develop a critical and analytical understanding of racial theory and pedagogy as well as the study of Black people in local and global contexts.
+Students are required to successfully complete five (5) courses, designed to develop a critical and analytical understanding of racial theory and pedagogy as well as the study of Black people in local and global contexts.
+The BSE course requirement sheet is listed below.

-Admission to the BSE is highly selective.
+Admission into the BSE program is highly selective.
 In addition to course work, candidates must select a Black Studies faculty member to serve on their dissertation committee.
-Applications may be submitted at any stage in a candidates’ doctoral work and will be considered throughout the academic year.
-Black Studies Emphasis students are encouraged to apply to TA Black Studies undergraduate courses as part of their training in Black Studies pedagogies, methodologies, and subject matter.
+Applications may be submitted at any stage in a candidate's doctoral work and will be considered throughout the academic year.
+Black Studies Emphasis students are encouraged to apply to TA for Black Studies undergraduate courses as part of their training in Black Studies pedagogies, methodologies, and subject matter.

 The Black Studies Emphasis focuses on five broad areas of inquiry: